Justice Department signals to court it's still fighting for citizenship question

 "In the event the Commerce Department adopts a new rationale for including the citizenship question on the 2020 Decennial Census consistent with the decisions of the Supreme Court, the government will immediately notify this court so that it can determine whether there is any need for further proceedings or relief," the Friday filing in federal court in Maryland said.

 The plaintiffs in the case, civil rights groups that insist the administration is discriminating against minorities, have proposed a schedule that would require discovery in the Maryland case to be completed by Aug.
-19. The judge has yet to rule on when the next hearing would be in the case.
+19. The Trump administration argues moving forward with discovery now is too soon.
+The judge has yet to rule on when the next hearing would be.

 But it might not matter, if the administration can't come up with a more consistent rationale for adding the question.